What is the Best Exterior Wood Filler for Outdoor Application? (2023)

 The Minwax 4285300 Stainable Wood Filler is one of the most multipurpose wood fillers available.
 With actual wood fibers in the mix, this water-based wax dries to a tough, long-lasting patch.
 It may be used indoors and out and accepts paint and stain well.

 The material was so consistent that little balls could be rolled into putty-like globs and used to plug up big gaps.
-With this in mind, we also highly recommend it for beginners looking to repair their outdoor wood pieces.
+Given its consistency and ease of use, I’d especially recommend it to beginners looking to repair their outdoor wood pieces.

 3. Elmer's Probond P9890 Interior Wood Filler